+Figure 5.3.1-1 depicts the chain of functions (taken from TS 29.244, Figure 5.2.1-1) within an UPF for incoming IP packets (from DN side).
+The UPF always first looks up the PFCP session to which a packet belongs.
+The PFCP session is similar to a PDU session.
+Then there are so-called Packet Detection Rules (PDR), which implement traffic identification with respect to different conditions.

+Figure 5.3.1-1: Packet processing flow in the UP function (Figure 5.2.1-1 from TS 29.244)

+Based on the PDR result, the next rules are executed, namely Multi-Access Rule (MAR), Forward Action Rule (FAR), QoS Enforcement Rule (QER), and Usage Reporting Rule (URR).

+Only the Forward Action Rule (FAR) is mandatory.
+The QoS Enforcement Rule (QER) is only present for QoS Flows.
+The Usage Reporting Rule (URR) is only available when traffic volume measurements (e.g. for charging) are needed.

+The Packet Detection Rule (PDR) is based on Service Data Flow Templates, which contain one or more Service Data Flow (SDF) Filters or an Application Identifiers.
+An Application Identifier refers to one or more Packet Flow Descriptions (PFD).

+A Service Data Flow (SDF) Filter contains a single IP Packet filter, i.e. any combination of

+- Source/destination IP address or IPv6 prefix.

+- Source / destination port number.

+- Protocol ID of the protocol above IP/Next header type.

+- Type of Service (TOS) (IPv4) / Traffic class (IPv6) and Mask.

+- Flow Label (IPv6).

+- Security parameter index.

+- Packet Filter direction.

+The application detection filter can also be configured in the SMF and the SMF shall provide it in the service data flow filter to the UPF, as well as flow information for traffic handling in the UPF received from the dynamic PCC rule.
+The flow information includes the flow description (contains an IpFilterRule [RFC6733]), type of service, flow label and security parameter index for traffic identification.

-The Management of Packet Flow Descriptions enables the UPF to perform accurate application detection when PFD(s) are provided by an ASP and then to apply enforcement actions as instructed in the PCC Rule.
+Besides, the Management of Packet Flow Descriptions enables the UPF to perform accurate application detection when PFD(s) are provided by an Application Service Provider (ASP) and then to apply enforcement actions as instructed in the PCC Rule.
 The operator is able to configure pre-defined PCC Rules in the SMF or dynamic PCC Rules in the PCF that include at least an application identifier for service data flow detection, charging control information, i.e. charging key and optionally the Sponsor identifier or the A SP identifier or both.
 Depending on the service level agreements between the operator and the Application Server Provider, it may be possible for the ASP to provide individual PFDs or the full set of PFDs for each application identifier maintained by the ASP to the SMF via the PFD Management service in the NEF (PFDF).
 The PFDs become part of the application detection filters in the SMF/UPF and therefore are used as part of the logic to detect traffic generated by an application.
 The ASP may remove or modify some or all of the PFDs which have been provided previously for one or more application identifiers.
 The SMF may report the application stop to the PCF for a application instance identifier as defined in clause 5.8.2.8.4 of TS 23.501 [5] if the removed/modified PFD in SMF/UPF results in that the stop of the application instance is not being able to be detected.